wildwinter/dink/csharp/DinkViewer/README.md

 # DinkViewer

-This tool outputs the Dink structure as an HTML page that is searchable and viewable, showing clearly how the Dink is structured in a movie-script-like format.
-It's typically more readable than the Ink itself for non-programmers.

 ![Dink Viewer](../../doc/DinkViewer.png)

+This tool can output the Dink structure as several formats that are more readable than Ink for non-programmers:

-Everything is bundled into one HTML file so you can share it with people via messages or email.
+* An HTML page that is searchable and viewable, showing clearly how the Dink is structured in a movie-script-like format.
+Everything is bundled into one HTML file so you can share it with others without dependencies.
+(This is the default.)
 It's also printable in an easy-to-read format.

+* A Word file in a movie-script-like format.
+(Option `--word`)

 ## Usage